Dogs and fireworks (30+ proven techniques to eliminate noise phobia)

 Images: CEVA

 Adaptil (previously called DAP) is a synthetic version of scents emitted by mother dogs to comfort their pups, and may be worn as collars or used as diffusers or sprays.
-Adaptil collar-wearing dogs scored only half the anxiety that controls did during thunder claps in one study (Landsberg et al., 2015).
+Adaptil-collar-wearing dogs scored only half the anxiety that controls did during thunder claps in one study (Landsberg et al., 2015).
 Some of these collars retain their effect for up to three months (Nicolas et al., 2022).

 Studies indicate that some smells have relaxing and anxiolytic effects, such as the diffusion of diluted essential oils of lavender or chamomile.